How Trump Plowed Through $1 Billion, Losing Cash Advantage

 — $1.6 million on TV ads in the Washington, D.C., media market, an overwhelmingly Democratic area where Trump has little chance of winning but where he is a regular TV watcher.

-There are signs Trump’s grassroots fundraising operation has slowed.
+There are signs Trump’s grassroots fundraising operation has slowed, too.
 Once a driving force, the campaign is now spending about 77 cents for every dollar it raises, typically through online ads asking supporters to chip in a few dollars.

 Between July and September, it cost the campaign $181 million to raise $235 million through such small contributions.
 That’s a considerable break from earlier in the year, when it raked in hundreds of millions while spending far less.